bluevisor/Taichi-Color-Generator/README.md

 - **UI**: `border`, `ring`
 - **Foregrounds**: `primaryFg`, `secondaryFg`, etc.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

 MIT License - feel free to use this project for personal or commercial purposes.

-## 🙏 Credits
+## Credits

 Created by [Bucaa Studio](https://bucaastudio.com)

 ---

 <div align="center">
-  Made with ❤️ using the Taichi philosophy of balance and harmony
+  Made with care using the Taichi philosophy of balance and harmony
 </div>